 …in the Kvarner Riviera…

-February is traditionally carnival month all over the world and the best-celebrated carnival event in Croatia is the Rijeka Carnival, which can attract over 100,000 Croatian and foreign spectators.
-Although this year’s main event – the international parade – will take place early next month (see below), on 15th February 2025 it is the turn of the younger generation during the very cute Children’s Carnival Parade.
+February is traditionally carnival month all over the world, and the best-celebrated carnival event in Croatia is the Rijeka Carnival, which can attract over 100,000 Croatian and foreign spectators.
+This year’s main event – the international parade – takes place on 15th February 2026.

 …in Split…